**Response to COVID-19 - Information for 2021 Admissions Cycle**

 When you initiate your application with AMCAS, they will provide us with your preliminary information that includes your e-mail address.
-We will then send you a link to our secondary application.
+We will then send instructions for accessing our online secondary application to all applicants with an MCAT score of 503 or higher.
 You can make the choice whether to submit your secondary before or after your AMCAS application is verified.
 Please remember that if you withdraw from AMCAS or fail to be verified by the deadline, our secondary application fee is non-refundable.

 How can I find out if my application is complete or still missing items?